 - Managed Services Outsourcing and Operate Services Outsourcing offer cost reduction and value-added service in areas like specialized expertise, innovation, technology, and cost optimization.

 Across the business spectrum, tasks can range from simple (e.g., generating mailings) to complex (e.g., cybersecurity).
 So what is BPO, and how can it help TPAs?

 Evolution of BPO

-How BPO Benefits TPAs
+How TPAs Can Benefit

 When choosing a BPO partner, TPAs should consider several factors, including:

 With the right BPO partner, TPAs can gain the ability to meet operational needs and pursue prudent but ambitious business goals without incurring potentially harmful levels of financial risk.
-As a result, they may find themselves in a much better position to improve customer service and overcome market challenges while simultaneously reducing costs and increasing revenue.
+As a result, they may find themselves in a better position to improve customer service and overcome market challenges while simultaneously reducing costs and increasing revenue.

-DataPath has been a full-service TPA solutions provider for nearly four decades.
-The company’s cloud-based Summit platform is the industry’s first all-in-one solution for CDH, HSA, Well-Being, COBRA, and Billing administration.
+DataPath, Inc. has been a full-service TPA business solutions provider for nearly four decades.
+Our cloud-based Summit platform is the industry’s first all-in-one solution for CDH, HSA, Well-Being, COBRA, and Billing administration; plus, we offer comprehensive Operations BPO and award-winning Marketing Services for users of all administrative platforms.
 Please enter your email (above right) to be notified when new blog articles are published.